ewpratten/ewpratten.com/about.md

 title: About Me
 layout: page
 permalink: /about/
+backing_img: /assets/images/pr_monochromatic.svg
+backing_scalar: "height:90%;"
 ---
 {{site.about}}

 ## Chat with me
 If you want to contact me, you can do so via email (ewpratten @ \<this website's domain name\>).

-I use PGP keys (mt keys and history are listed below), so feel free to contact me securely via GPG.
+I use PGP keys (mt keys and history are listed below), so feel free to sign your messages via GPG.

 My current PGP key fingerprint is: `3D98 479A DE42 85A3 21F6 6DE4 DAB2 7917 6352 D880`.
 ```